swashata/wp-webpack-script/site/docs/apis/project-configuration.md

 			optimizeForGutenberg: false,
 			// Extra webpack config to be passed directly
 			webpackConfig: undefined,
+			// override project `useBabelConfig` for this entry
+			useBabelConfig: undefined,
 		},
 		// If has more length, then multi-compiler
 		{